aishwaryadeshmukhh/stockportfoliomgmt/README.md

-# Stock Portfolio Tracker & Risk Analyzer
+# Stock Portfolio Risk Analyzer

 ![Architecture](arc_diagram.png)

-A full-stack financial analytics application built with **Java** and **Spring Boot**.
-Tracks a stock portfolio with live market data, computes industry-standard risk metrics, and generates AI-powered natural language insights via Groq (Llama 3).
+A full-stack financial analytics application built with Java 17 and Spring Boot, featuring a REST API backend and a live single-page dashboard that tracks a multi-stock portfolio with real-time price data from Alpha Vantage.
+Computes institutional risk metrics including Sharpe Ratio, true Beta (via SPY covariance), and annualized Volatility, with portfolio data persisted using Spring Data JPA.
+Integrates Groq (Llama 3.3 70B) to generate natural language risk summaries from live market data, deployed on Railway with environment-based secret management.

 ---